jmdodd/spammer-silent-treatment/readme.txt

 == Installation ==

 1. Upload the directory `spammer-silent-treatment` and its contents to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.2 =
+* Fix readme.txt Markdown.

 = 0.1 =
 * Initial release.

 == Upgrade Notice ==

+= 0.2 =
+* readme.txt update.

 = 0.1 =
 * Initial release.